 |Napoli Piazza Garibaldi||1,800,000.00|

-On 26 November 2018, the agreement between the Basilicata Region, Rete Ferroviaria Italiana (RFI) and the Municipality of Ferrandina was signed to implement the operation “Creation of the Ferrandina – Matera Scalo modal interchange area under Axis 6 – Line of Action 7C.7.3.1 of the Basilicata ERDF 2014/2020 O.P.
-(Decision of the Regional Council no. 1399 of 21 December 2017)”.
+On 26 November 2018, the agreement between the Basilicata Region, RFI and the Municipality of Ferrandina was signed to implement the operation “Creation of the Ferrandina-Matera Scalo modal interchange area under Axis 6 – Line of Action 7C.7.3.1 of the 2014–2020 Basilicata ERDF OP (Regional Council Resolution no. 1399 of 21 December 2017)”.

-The 2014/2020 Sicily ERDF OP was constructed on the basis of an analysis of the relevant needs, problems and opportunities of the Sicilian Region with the involvement of the local community through a public consultation process.
-The thematic objectives and investment priorities have been identified on the basis of EU Regulations no. 1301/2013 and no. 1303/2013 and of the 2014/2020 Partnership Agreement for Italy.
+Sicily’s Regional Operational Programme (ROP) is the planning document for the Sicily Region, providing the framework for using Community monies from the European Regional Development Fund (ERDF) to ensure full convergence of Sicily with the development of Europe.
+The 2014–2020 Sicily ERDF OP was constructed on the basis of an analysis of the relevant needs, problems and opportunities of the Sicilian Region with the involvement of the local community through a public consultation process.
+The thematic objectives and investment priorities were identified on the basis of EU Regulations no. 1301/2013 and no. 1303/2013 and of the 2014–2020 Partnership Agreement for Italy.

-The Operational Programme consists of 10 Priority Axes and provides total funding of 4,273,038,773 euros, including 3,418,431,018 euros comprising EU support and the remaining part of national public co-financing.
+The Operational Programme consists of 10 Priority Axes and provides total funding of 4,273,038,773 euro, including 3,418,431,018 euro comprising EU support and the remaining quota of national public co-financing.

-In accordance with the specific objectives of the 2014-2020 Sicily ERDF OP, the work is aimed
+In accordance with the specific objectives of the 2014–2020 Sicily ERDF OP, the works were aimed at:

 Specifically, the upgrades are aimed at achieving the following objectives: